gibbok/notes-next-js/README.md

 - It is possible to decide the HTML meta data we want by using the `Head` component
 - It is possible to lead exernal JS into the page by using the `Script` component, which can also perform the loading using different strategy, `lazyOnload` loads s c ript on browser idle time, `onLoad` run after script has finished loading

+- It support styled jsx, sas and CSS modules (the CSS file name must end with .module.css.)

 ## Others
 - Next.js serves static assets under the top-level public directory, files inside public can be referenced from the root of the application similar to pages.